TurboSource-Marialis/machtiani/README.md

    machtiani --markdown path/to/your/file.md --mode pure-chat
    ```

+   This won't retrieve any files with this flag.

 ### Ignoring Files with `.machtiani.ignore`

+You'll have to  ignore any binary files, providing the full path, such as images, etc.

 To exclude specific files from being processed by the application, you can create a `.machtiani.ignore` file in the root of your project directory.
 The files listed in this file will be ignored during the retrieval process.